openstreetmap/iD/CONTRIBUTING.md

 ```

 We write vanilla CSS with no preprocessing step.
 Since iD targets modern browsers,
-(Chrome, Firefox, Safair, Opera, IE11, and Edge) feel free to use newer features wisely.
+(Chrome, Firefox, Safari, Opera, IE11, and Edge) feel free to use newer features wisely.

 ## Tests